Caregiver Burnout: When Caregivers Need a Break

 Adult Day Care Programs Located Within an Assisted Living Facility

 If you will eventually be considering assisted living communities, find out if there is one that also offers a daycare program.
 This can be a lovely way to make the transition more accessible when the actual time comes to make the move physically.
 They may also offer a caregiver support group meeting you can attend while your loved one is at their adult daycare program, even for an hour.
-This may give you a chance to meet and learn with others who are experiencing the same things you are.
+This may allow you to meet and learn with others who are experiencing the same things you are.

 National Organization